Trail of Tears: Choctaw removal

-United States Secretary of War Lewis Cass appointed George Gaines to manage the removals.
+United States secretary of war Lewis Cass appointed George Gaines to manage the removals.
 Gaines decided to remove Choctaws in three phases starting in November 1831 and ending in 1833.
 The first groups met at Memphis and Vicksburg, where a harsh winter battered the emigrants with flash floods, sleet, and snow.
 Initially, the Choctaws were to be transported by wagon but floods halted them.
 With food running out, the residents of Vicksburg and Memphis were concerned.
 Five steamboats (the Walter Scott, the Brandywine, the Reindeer, the Talma, and the Cleopatra) would ferry Choctaws to their river-based destinations.
 The Memphis group traveled up the Arkansas for about 60 mi to Arkansas Post.
 There the temperature stayed below freezing for almost a week with the rivers clogged with ice, so there could be no travel for weeks.
 Food rationing consisted of a handful of boiled corn, one turnip, and two cups of heated water per day.
 Forty government wagons were sent to Arkansas Post to transport them to Little Rock.
 When they reached Little Rock, a Choctaw chief referred to their trek as a "trail of tears and death".
-The Vicksburg group was led by an incompetent guide and was lost in the Lake Providence swamps.
+The Vicksburg group's guides got lost in the Lake Providence swamps.